-Professor Hessami has served as a consultant on Afghanistan, natural resources, armed conflict, and peacebuilding.
-She was appointed in 2019 to serve on the IUCN World Commission on Environmental Law and is active in the Specialty Group on Peace, Security, and Conflict.
-Previously, she served as the Co-Chair/Vice-Editor of the International Environmental Law Newsletter (Section of Environment, Energy, and Resources) for the American Bar Association (2016–2017) and has received commendations for her research on Afghanistan from the World Bank Group.
-Her writings on Afghanistan have appeared in Foreign Policy, The Washington Post (via The Conversation), The Wilson Center for Environmental Change and Security, and The American Bar Association Publications.
-She was honored to be awarded The Johns Hopkins University-2021 “Excellence in Teaching Award”.
+Hessami has served as a consultant on Afghanistan, natural resources, armed conflict, and peacebuilding.
+She was appointed in 2019 to serve on the International Union for Conservation of Nature’s World Commission on Environmental Law and is active in the Specialty Group on Peace, Security, and Conflict.
+From 2016 to 2017, she served as the co-chair/vice-editor of the American Bar Association’s International Environmental Law Newsletter (Section of Environment, Energy, and Resources).
+She has received commendations for her research on Afghanistan from the World Bank Group and her writings on Afghanistan have appeared in Foreign Policy, The Washington Post’s “The Conversation,” The Wilson Center for Environmental Change and Security, and American Bar Association publications.